UNIVERSITY OF WISCONSIN River Falls

 C) Candidates receiving the most votes will be elected.
 Ties in the division elections shall be broken by lot supervised by the Elections Chair.
 The names of the individuals elected to the Senate shall be reported in the Faculty Senate minutes.
 Upon request, the vote totals shall be available from the Elections Chair of the Senate.

 After divisional elections are completed, a similar process begins to select at-large faculty senators: junior (i.e. assistant professors, instructors, and academic staff) and senior (i.e. associate and full professors).
 The Constitution and additional details about the election processes are located in Chapter III of the Handbook.

-• College of Education and Professional Studies: Ogden Rogers
+• College of Education & Professional Studies (CEPS) - 1 seat

 After the completion of divisional elections, junior at-large senators (i.e. assistant professors, instructors, and academic staff) and senior at-large senators (i.e. associate and full professors) are elected.